DjangoGirls/tutorial/domain/README.md

 ![](images/1.png)

 You should now see a list of all available domains with the term you put in the search box.
-As you can see, a smiley face indicate that the domain is available for you to buy, and a sad face that it is already taken.
+As you can see, a smiley face indicates that the domain is available for you to buy, and a sad face that it is already taken.

 ![](images/2.png)